usharma15/computational-physics/README.md

 ## Source and import notes

-The collection contains all 21 notebooks owned by this account in its Colab Notebooks folder: 13 labs, 7 homework notebooks, and a standalone Mercury-precession notebook.
-Shared lecture notebooks in the recent-files history are not included.
+The collection contains all 21 notebooks owned by this account in its Colab Notebooks folder:.

 See [the source index](SOURCE_INDEX.md) for the original-to-descriptive filename mapping.
 The import adds a title and description to each notebook and corrects one duplicated semicolon in the Ising specific-heat snippets cell.
 Original source comments, including attribution and AI-use acknowledgments, and saved outputs are preserved.